Triangle groups, automorphic forms, and torus knots: Triangle groups and torus knot groups

 These relations correspond to the cycles of vertices of $D'$ (inside $\HH^2$).
 At every cycle of vertices the sum of the angles is equal to $p\frac{2\pi}{p}=2\pi$.
 Hence, the group acts freely on $\HH^2$ and the quotient is a smooth surface.
 Moreover, we can express $\eta_{0(p-1,j)}$ from the relations, and we are left with a free group of rank $(p-1)(q-1)$ generated by the elements

 This completes the proof. \end{proof}

-\begin{zab} Proposition \ref{Prop Comut Quad Group} implies that the quotient $F:=\HH^2/\Gamma_{p,q}'$ is an orientable smooth open surface, whose homotopy type is a bouquet of $(p-1)(q-1)$ circles.
-In fact, $F$ can be embedded in ${\mathbb S}^3$ as a Seifert surface for a (p,q)-torus knot. \end{zab}
+\begin{remark} Proposition \ref{Prop Comut Quad Group} implies that the quotient $F:=\HH^2/\Gamma_{p,q}'$ is an orientable smooth open surface, whose homotopy type is a bouquet of $(p-1)(q-1)$ circles.
+In fact, $F$ can be embedded in ${\mathbb S}^3$ as the interior of a Seifert surface for a (p,q)-torus knot. \end{remark}